websanco/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/themes/theme-development/bundling-resources/bundling-independent-ui-resources-via-theme-contributors.md

 ## Examine the Example Theme Contributor

-A theme contributor, must use a module with properties added to the `bnd.bnd` file, and then customizations added into it.
+A theme contributor is an OSGi module, and must have properties in its `bnd.bnd` file.
+Customizations are then added in the `resources` folder.
 The example theme contributor uses a `custom.css` file to change each page's background color.

 ### Examine the Theme Contributor Properties